Ramalama2/Voron-2-Mods/Front_Idlers/README.md

 # WIP
 - Testing Phase
 - This repository is just a sneak peak
-- Update: STL's available for testing!
+- Update (02.09.21): STL's available for testing!
 Please print and report issues!
+- Update (03.09.21): Added "Upper" Z-Belt-Clamp, i need to redesgn the sliding mechanism.
+Still unhappy about it.

 ## Better Front Idlers
 ##### Credits: